How to Follow the Proper Cleanroom Gowning Sequence: The Step‑by‑Step Method That Protects Your Process

 12. Enter the Cleanroom Slowly

 Use controlled movements when entering to reduce particle disturbance and maintain airflow integrity.
+Rapid movements generate turbulence that can carry particles past HEPA filters and into the work area.

 Recommended Cleanroom Essentials from MTE Solutions